HalaYassen/reading-notes/201/read14a.md

 **Scale:** using scale Z (3d_tras.) transform elements may be scaled on the z axis.
 This isn’t extremely exciting when no other three-dimensional transforms are in place, as there is nothing in particular to scale.

 **Each of them(2-D/3-D) comes with their own individual properties and values**

+# TRANSITIONS:

+visual interactions from one state to another. the animation-name declaration is applied to the element in which the animation is to be applied in.

+* There are four transitions :

+1. `transition-property`
+2. `transition-duration`
+3. `transition-timing-function`
+4. `transition-delay`

+* 8 SIMPLE CSS3 TRANSITIONS THAT WILL WOW YOUR USERS:
+1. Square to circle
+2. Rotate elements
+3. 3D shadow
+4. Swing
+5. Change color
+6. Inset border
+7. Grow & Shrink
+8. fade in